gustavoalexandre17/gustavoalexandre17/README.md

 ## 🎓 About

 Computer Science student with a passion for understanding how technology works under the hood.
-Currently specializing in **Low-Level Systems**.
+Currently specializing in **multithreading and async communication**.

 **Interests:**

-- Kernel development and Linux architecture
+- Linux architecture and driver development
-- Network protocols and distributed systems
-- Memory manipulation and system administration
 - Hardware acceleration and embedded systems
 - Applied machine learning at the edge
+- AI architecture

 ---